oliviercreurer/compass/README.md

 [insert svg]

-Compass' screen layout is mimicked on the grid.
+On Compass' first page, its screen layout is mimicked on the grid.
 The buffers are mapped to rows `D` and `E`, and the command sequence is mapped to row `G`.
 Bright lights indicate - you guessed it - the position of the read/write heads in rows `D` and `E`, and the active command in row `G`.
 An `ALT` key (`H1`) is available for various functions, which we'll explore shortly.

 __Buffers__